MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 If this stage failed with an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') contains inconsistent information about the package id/name/publisher/version`, it means that something went wrong when the package included in your submission was built.
 In order to mitigate the issue, you must rebuild the package and submit it again.

+If this stage failed with an error message similar to `The App ID '<some-Guid>' is already used for Per-Tenant-Extensions in Business Central and cannot be used for the AppSource extension with name 'MyApp' and publisher 'MyPublisher'`, this means that there exist one or many PTEs with the same App ID in the service.
+Since Business Central does not support having AppSource apps and PTEs with the same App ID, it is then recommended to change the ID of your extension before submitting it in Partner Center.
+For more information, see [Moving a PTE to AppSource](devenv-extension-moving-scope.md#moving-a-pte-to-appsource).
+If the PTEs with that App ID aren't used in any customer environments anymore, you can create a support case in Partner Center to request an exception.

 If this stage failed with the following error message `Automated validation of the submission has failed.
 Please retry the operation and contact Partner Center support if it fails again. `, you should create a new submission in Partner Center.
 If your submission fails again, you should create a support case in Partner Center as documented in this article.

 > [!NOTE]